MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Methods

-In addition to single agent accuracy, the study establishes a collaboration evaluation strategy to adjudicate consensus within the MACD collaboration framework.
+In addition to single-agent accuracy, the study establishes a collaboration evaluation strategy to adjudicate consensus within the MACD collaboration framework.
 This consensus assessment transcends simple string matching to achieve a more clinically meaningful measure of agreement and comprises a two-stage process.
 First, all raw diagnostic results from the agents are processed using the tolerant name-matching rules described previously.
 This step normalizes clinically equivalent terms into a core medical term for the target disease while preserving non-conforming diagnostic terms in their original form.
 Following this standardization, the diagnoses are subjected to a semantic similarity analysis using the BioBERT model.
 A consensus among all diagnoses is confirmed only if their pairwise cosine similarity score surpasses a predefined threshold.
 This dual methodology ensures that only diagnoses that are truly semantically aligned are considered concordant, providing a robust and reliable method for adjudicating agreement.
-Finally, to evaluate the clinical utility of the framework's final output, the effective opinion rate is introduced, which is calculated as the proportion of total cases for which the framework provided an effective opinion.
+Based on this, the Diagnostic Consensus Rate is defined as the proportion of total cases for a specific disease in which all three diagnostic agents achieve a unified diagnosis (following semantic processing) in a given diagnostic round.
+Finally, to evaluate the clinical utility of the framework's final output, the Effective Opinion Rate is introduced, calculated as the proportion of total cases for which the framework provided an effective opinion.
 The output for a given case is deemed `effective' only if the correct target disease is mentioned at least once in the diagnostic results provided by the collaborative framework; otherwise, the output is considered `ineffective'.

-\subsection{Reader Study}
+\subsection{Reader study}

 To establish a human expert performance baseline, seven Emergency Medicine attending physicians with professional experience ranging from 3 to over 20 years are recruited to participate in the diagnostic study.
 The physicians are divided into two specialized groups: a group of three physicians is responsible for diagnosing the chest disease cases, and a group of four physicians is responsible for the abdominal disease cases.
 The cases within each category are distributed equally among the physicians in the respective group.
 The evaluation primarily covers the following three aspects.